Albanian Mosque, Shepparton

 The Albanian Mosque (Xhamia shqiptare), also known as the Shepparton Mosque, is a rural Sunni mosque located in a residential area of Shepparton, a regional city in Victoria, Australia.
 Associated with the Albanian Australian community, the mosque is owned by and the centre of the Shepparton Albanian Moslem Society (SAMS).
 Built in the late 1950s, the mosque is the first and oldest in Victoria.
+Allah Mosque.

 History

 Most Shepparton Albanians originate from the Korçë region in south-eastern Albania.
 The Shepparton Albanian community began with immigrants arriving in Fremantle, Western Australia (1924), later relocating to Queensland for agricultural employment, and eventually moving to Shepparton (mid 1920s) becoming one of the earliest Muslim communities to settle there.
 Shepparton Albanians became a well integrated successful community, with many employed as market gardeners and orchardists.

 In the interwar period until the 1950s, Shepparton Albanians associated being Muslim as closely connected to being an Albanian, significant elements that contributed to their place in the country and established sentiments of community among its members.
 Prior to the mosque's existence, Albanians wanting to perform Friday prayers would visit each other's homes, however over time with the growth of the community it became infeasible.
 Post-war, unable to go back to Albania, the community desired to establish a permanent structure.
 Unlike Christian Albanians, Muslim Albanians had no Muslim infrastructure they could access in the area and the need for a large building arose that could serve as a place to congregate and hold community events.
 The mosque symbolised the Albanian community's intention to remain in their new homeland.

 In 1953, the local Albanian community established an organisation named the Shepparton Albanian Moslem Society (SAMS).
 The creation of the Albanian Society was in part due to the Cold War, its members thought that individuals with communist sympathies would be hesitant to join a mosque, unlike an ethnic-based organisation.
 The Albanian community perceived its actions to be line with its ethos of being loyal Australians accepted by the Australian government.